joaoarthurbm/joaoarthurbm.github.io/stories.md

 is_contact: true
 ---

-# Some of my most popular stories
+# Some of my stories

 > Don’t be an asshole.
 Everyone can be an asshole.
 The challenge is to be nice.